comboshreddies/kubectl-line/README.md

 _ get {{kind}} {{name}} -p yaml
 ```
 This kubectl wrapper provides some shortcuts like api-r instead of api-resources
-and cgc instead config get-contexts (to speed up typing), and few additional command for filtering.
+and cgc instead config get-contexts (to speed up typing), and few additional commands for filtering.

-With supported shortucts you could type same in abbrevated form:
+With supported shortcuts you could type same in abbreviated form:
 ``` bash
 _ kc-inject ~/.kube/config ~/.kube/account1 ~/.kube/account2 ~/.kube/region-eu | \
 _ cgc | \